 Fifth Street Management is a new investment adviser and, as discussed above, we were organized on February 15, 2007.
-We have no employees and, as a result, we depend on the investment expertise, skill and network of business contacts of the principals of our investment adviser.
-The principals of our investment adviser evaluate, negotiate, structure, execute, monitor and service our investments.
+We have no employees and, as a result, we depend on the investment expertise, skill and network of business contacts of the principals of our investment adviser evaluate, negotiate, structure, execute, monitor and service our investments.
 Our future success will depend to a significant extent on the continued service and coordination of the principals of our investment adviser, Messrs.
 Tannenbaum, Goodman, Alva, Berman and Dimitrov.
 The departure of any of these individuals could have a material adverse effect on our ability to achieve our investment objective.